 Being a small town in western Pennsylvania, you wouldn’t think Apollo has much of a connection to the “War of Rebellion”.
 However, you’d be surprised!
-First we have General Samuel M. Jackson who enlisted as a drummer boy at age 12 and worked his way up to Brigadier General.
-You can read more about him on his page on our website General Samuel M. Jackson.
+First, we have General Samuel M. Jackson who enlisted as a drummer boy at age 12 and worked his way up to Brigadier General.
+You can read more about him on his page General Samuel M. Jackson.

 The Apollo Area Historical Society maintains the grounds around the Memorial and would like to do more in the old Apollo Cemetery.
 If this is a project you are interested in, won’t you consider joining the AAHS or if you’re already a member, attending our monthly meetings?
 We meet at 7:00 p.m. on the first Thursday of every month at the WCTU Building on N. Second Street, Apollo.